bentoml/BentoVLLM/README.md

 </div>

-> [!WARNING]
-> This is a nightly branch to test out nightly features from vLLM.
-It might not work.
-Please use the main branch.

 This repository contains a group of BentoML example projects, showing you how to serve and deploy open-source Large Language Models using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.
 Every model directory contains the code to add OpenAI compatible endpoints to the BentoML Service.